 - Rightsizing of instances: Rightsizing the instances and using only what you need can save loads on your cloud spend.
 You need to study your usage and sit with your team to understand, monitor, and decide what kind of CPU, network and memory, etc. you need.

-- Well architected practices: AWS and Azure have implemented a “Well architected Framework” that explains the multiple parameters that decide how well architected is your cloud and also ensure that you not only save or optimize your resources but helps you save on your cloud spend.
+- Well architected practices: Azure have implemented a “Well architected Framework” that explains the multiple parameters that decide how well architected is your cloud and also ensure that you not only save or optimize your resources but helps you save on your cloud spend.

 - Bifurcation of billing: You can break down the billing to cloud, account, instance, or region level to see what all factors are impacting your billing.